If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 Examples:

-- “People are tweaking over this update.”
+- “People are tweaking over this announcement.”

 - “The comments section is tweaking.”